windnode/WindNODE_KWUM/doc/start_page.rst

 LICENSE
 -------

-Copyright (C) 2018 Reiner Lemoine Institut gGmbH
+Copyright (C) 2018 Reiner Lemoine Institut gGmbH and Fraunhofer IEE

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free